 Lanyard Breakaway Switch Safety Alert.

-In extreme circumstances, it is possible for the caravan or trailer to become detached from the tow vehicle and NOT engage the electric brakes for the minimum specified period of 15 minutes.
+In extreme circumstances, is possible for the caravan or trailer to become detached from the tow vehicle and NOT engage the electric brakes.
+The minimum period for electric brake application is 15 minutes.

 Couplemate recommends the following inspections by owners and inspection stations.

-- Ensure breakaway switches are affected by water ingress thereby causing failure when the pin is pulled.
+- Secondly, ensure breakaway switches are affected by water ingress thereby causing failure when the pin is pulled.

-Breakaway switches must point forward for the pin to be pulled effectively during detachment.
+Install breakaway switches facing forward for the pin to be pulled effectively during detachment.